Skip to content

 Here are some editing tips and tricks for you, me, and all the writers we know!
 And don’t know, too ….

-Because if you did NaNoWriMo recently, then now is right about the time you might start to thinking about attacking the editing beast.
-Or maybe you just don’t want to look at it yet.
+Because if you ever did NaNoWriMo recently, then a few months later was right always about the time you might start to thinking about attacking the editing beast.
+Or maybe you just didn’t want to look at it yet.
 And that’s perfectly fine.

-However, you need to edit it eventually.
-Since professional editors cost money, it will pay for you to do some of the work early.
+However, you would need to edit it eventually.
+Since professional editors cost money, it will always pay for you to do some of the work early.

 Furthermore, if you have beta readers (and every writer should!), then you owe it to them to not waste their time reading an unpolished manuscript.